 The recruitment process has several stages.
-In previous recruitment campaigns including the most recent, having successfully completed Stage 1 (the initial application, by the deadline) successful candidates are invited to undertake a Verbal Evaluation and an Analytical Reasoning Test (in person in Dublin).
+In previous recruitment campaigns including the most recent, having successfully completed Stage 1 (the initial application, by the deadline) successful candidates are invited to undertake a Verbal Evaluation and an Analytical Reasoning Test.
 Those who are successful at the aptitude test stage and following a sift in line with course entry requirements and necessary licensing documentation (e.g. C1 driving license documentation, etc.) will be invited to a structured interview.
 Our online course is aimed at helping candidates prepare for these types of assessments and the interview.

 Become familiar with the aptitude test styles and formats that have been commonly used in paramedic recruitment campaigns.
 Practice with our exclusive e-learning platform.
 This course has been created by experts in psychometric testing.
 Video tutorials, instant feedback and practice questions are just some of the great features of this online course.
 Take your paramedic aptitude tests with confidence and also gain access to our comprehensive interview workbook which includes scenarios, competencies and more.
 Our e-learning platform gives us the ability to offer this expertly designed course at an incredible price.
 This is the best value in the market by far with uncompromised quality material and practice.
 You get instant and unlimited access to our course for 12 months.

 Paramedics respond to emergency calls, perform certain medical procedures and transport patients to a hospital in accordance with protocols and guidelines established by physician medical directors.
 The biggest difference between EMTs and Paramedics is in terms of their training and their scope of practice.
 Put simply, paramedics undergo a longer period of training than EMTs and are therefore qualified to do a lot more.